financelurker/pp-terminal/README.md

 pipx install pp-terminal
 ```

+Once installed, the latest updates can be obtained with `pipx upgrade pp-terminal`.

 ## Usage 💡

 The commands mentioned above all require the Portfolio Performance XML file as input.